 The first part of the logo contains a symbol that has two meanings:

-• A schematic flower with two leaves and a flower head between them.
-The presence of a plant element indicates the direction of the organization’s activities: maintaining biodiversity and preserving the green planet.
+- A schematic flower with two leaves and a flower head between them.
+A plant element indicates the direction of the organization’s activities: maintaining biodiversity and preserving the green planet.

-• A globe held by two palms.
+- A globe held by two palms.
 The image expresses the idea of care and protection for all living things on Earth.
-The effect is enhanced by the depiction of the sun, shore, and waves inside the circle.
-It is the EPA that initiated Earth Day, celebrated on April 22nd, and involves more than 1 billion people worldwide.
+The effect is enhanced by depicting the sun, shore, and waves inside the circle.
+The EPA initiated Earth Day, celebrated on April 22, and involves more than 1 billion people worldwide.

-The drawing inside the globe symbolizes the main goal of the EPA: to preserve the purity of water, air, and soil to ensure a healthy future for people.
+The drawing inside the globe symbolizes the EPA’s main goal: to preserve the purity of water, air, and soil to ensure a healthy future for people.

-The inscription following the image represents the abbreviation of the organization’s full name – Environmental Protection Agency.
-The uppercase letters emphasize the importance of the mission carried out by the agency.
+The inscription following the image represents the organization’s full name abbreviation: the Environmental Protection Agency.
+The uppercase letters emphasize the importance of the agency’s mission.

 Unlike the emblem, the seal is more vivid, saturated, and colorful.
-It has a round dark blue thin rim with the full name of the organization around the circle.
+It has a round, dark blue rim with the organization’s full name around the circle.
 At the center is a drawing resembling the same flower.
 A stem and a green meadow are added to it.
 Inside the flower head are depicted blue sky, green grass, bright sun, and blue sea, creating a unique composition.
 The idea of the image remains the same: protecting all Earth’s resources so that it may flourish like a flower and delight its inhabitants with its beauty, akin to a precious pearl.

-In 2018, the organization’s new leader, Scott Pruitt, attempted to change the visual identity, but his proposal met with sharp criticism.
+In 2018, the organization’s new leader, Scott Pruitt, attempted to change its visual identity, but his proposal was sharply criticized.

 Font and Colors

-The main color of the logo is blue.
-The blue sky and blue waters of seas and oceans symbolize purity from smog, oil spills, and other chemical pollutants.
+The logo’s main color is blue.
+The blue sky and the blue waters of the seas and oceans symbolize purity from smog, oil spills, and other chemical pollutants.
 This shade emphasizes the organization’s business-like approach.
-The EPA does not just publish articles and hold pickets but also develops practical instructions and standards and applies penalties for non-compliance.
+The EPA publishes articles and holds pickets, develops practical instructions and standards, and applies penalties for non-compliance.